 This page provides information on:

-- Periodic and scheduled ERS publications and data on Fruit & Tree Nuts
+- Periodic and scheduled ERS publications and data on Fruit and Tree Nuts

-- Recent ERS publications related to Fruit & Tree Nuts
+- Recent ERS publications related to Fruit and Tree Nuts

-The U.S. fruit and tree nuts industry consists of a wide array of crops and products generating, on average, over $25 billion in farm cash receipts annually.
-Produced on less than 2 percent of U.S. agricultural cropland, farm cash receipts from this sector account for about 7 percent of the total receipts for all agricultural commodities and around 13 percent for all crops.
-Foreign markets serve as outlets for less than 20 percent of overall U.S. fruit and tree nuts supplies, while nearly half of the available supplies for domestic consumption come from imports.
-ERS monitors fruit and tree nuts markets and provides the following:
+The U.S. fruit and tree nuts industry consists of a wide array of crops and products generating, on average, over $28 billion in farm cash receipts annually since 2010.
+Produced on less than 2 percent of U.S. agricultural cropland, farm cash receipts from this sector account for about 6 percent of the total receipts for all agricultural commodities and around 11 percent for all crops.

 - Fruit and Tree Nut Data are updated monthly and provide detailed U.S. export and import data, producer and retail price indexes, and a few retail prices.